douglashill/KeyboardKit/ExtractLocalisedStrings/README.md

 1. Download all macOS and iOS glossary DMGs from the [Apple Developer website](https://developer.apple.com/download/more).
 2. Mount all of these DMGs on your Mac.
 There should be about 80.
 Mounting ~40 at once may slow down your Mac, so consider opening in batches of ~15.
 3. Run this target, `ExtractLocalisedStrings`.
 Look out for any errors in the console.
-4. Manually check the `.strings` file in `en.lproj`.
-It’s generated from British English because Apple does not provide `en` glossaries.
-Might need to replace s with z.
+4. Manually check the  American English `.strings` file in `en.lproj`.
+It’s generated from Australian English because Apple does not provide `en` glossaries.
+Organise must be changed back to Organize.
 5. Manually check the diff of all `.strings`  files.

 ## Adding new localised strings